shiwano/submarine/README.md

 # Submarine Cloud

-A mobile game that is made with Unity3D and Ruby on Rails.
+A mobile game that is made with Unity3D and RoR, WebSocket server written in Go.

 **NOTE: This repository does not include Asset Store assets.**